-Ephesians 4:1-6:10

-Colossians 2:6-4:6

-Then finally

 Ephesians 6:21-23

 Colossians 4:7-18

-1 Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, 2 To the saints and faithful brothers and sisters in Christ in Colossae: Grace to you and peace from God our Father
+1 Paul, an apostle of Christ Jesus by the will of God, and Timothy our brother, 2 To the saints and faithful brothers and sisters in Christ in Colossae: Grace to you and peace from God our Father.

 3 In our prayers for you we always thank God, the Father of our Lord Jesus Christ, 4 for we have heard of your faith in Christ Jesus and of the love that you have for all the saints, 5 because of the hope laid up for you in heaven.
 You have heard of this hope before in the word of the truth, the gospel 6 that has come to you.
 Just as it is bearing fruit and growing in the whole world, so it has been bearing fruit among yourselves from the day you heard it and truly comprehended the grace of God.
 7 This you learned from Epaphras, our beloved fellow servant.
 He is a faithful minister of Christ on your behalf, 8 and he has made known to us your love in the Spirit.
 Colossians 1:1-8